Vegan Japanese

 shittake and kombu seaweed simmering in water

-• Take out the shittake and kombu and store these in an airtight container
+• Take out the shittake and kombu (you may store these in an airtight container for use at a later date)

 rehydrated shittake and kombu seaweed in an airtight container

-• Your dashi is ready to use for your upcoming recipe
+• Your dashi is now ready to use for your upcoming recipe or you may cool and store in the your refridgerator for up to 5 days.

 a brown opaque broth infused with shittake and kombu